AadiNir/AadiNir/README.md

 - 👋 Hi, I’m @AadiNir
-- 👀 I’m interested in Web development, competetive coding, android development, machine learning
+- 👀 I’m interested in Web development, competetive coding
-- 🌱 I’m currently learning React native (web development)
+- 🌱 I’m a MERN Developer
-- 💞️ I’m looking to collaborate on anyone
+- 💞️ I’m looking to collaborate on startup
 - 📫 How to reach me mail me on aadiniranjan27@gmail.com

 <!---